 You can see here is our ham once I took the top off after it was done, the photo above it was right after it was basted.
 You can see the difference in how moist the outside is (the best part if you ask me).

-- Crockpot – this is the one I used
+- Crockpot – I used an 8 quart

 - Brown sugar

-- Can of pineapple chunks – or tidbits
+- Can of pineapple slices chunks – or tidbits

 Crockpot Ham Recipe